paulipa/sico-wiki/community/doctrines/tama-fits.md

 # Tama Gate Camp Fits
 ## Instalocking Thrasher
 This is the backbone of our gate camp fits.
-Locks very fast, cheap and has some tank to survive gate guns.
+Locks very fast, is quite cheap (<4mill) and has some decent tank to survive gate guns for a bit.
 You should always align out to a ping before you shoot hostile ships on a gate.
 Warp off immediately if  you get shot by gate guns.
-You should be 0 km off the gate at all times
+Thrashers should be 0 km off the gate at all times.
 <details>
   <summary>Thrasher, T1 Gate Camp Thrasher</summary>